 In addition to the above lenses, three very specialized lenses must be mentioned.
 One is the Zeiss Tessovar, which is a macro photo/photomacrographic zoom.
 It provides results comparable to the best Zeiss Luminar lenses, and has the added advantages of unusually long working distances and wide range of magnifications.
 However, it is also expensive and scarce on the second-hand market (usually, more so than a Luminar lens), and very bulky and heavy.
-The second is a line of Wild photomacrographs, which consists of photomacrographic zooms mounted onto a head and focusing base similar to those of stereo microscopes (however, they do not produce stereo images).
-The Wild photomacrographs are very rare and far more expensive than stereo microscopes on the second-hand market, and even bulkier than the Tessovar (albeit not equally strongly built, since they contain several lightweight metal and plastic parts).
-They are also said to provide very good images.
+The second is a line of Wild photomacroscopes, which consists of photomacrographic zooms mounted onto a head and focusing base similar to those of stereo microscopes (however, they do not produce stereo images).
+The Wild photomacroscopes are rare and far more expensive than stereo microscopes on the second-hand market, and even bulkier than the Tessovar (albeit not equally strongly built, since they contain several lightweight metal and plastic parts).
+They provide very good images when equipped with one of their ApoZoom objectives, but not equally good for three-dimensional subjects with their more common MakroZoom objectives.
 The third is a Unitron zoom microscope lens for industrial microscopes.

 In short, if you want the best photomacrographic equipment, you need one or more of the following: Zeiss Tessovar, Zeiss Luminar, Macro Nikkor, Leitz Photar, Wild photomacrograph.
 However, my comparison of a Zeiss Luminar and an older and much cheaper Leitz Milar of similar focal length gave the surprising result that the older lens is almost as good as the newer and more expensive one.